railken/mangafox/README.md

 # MangaFox Scraper

-Search and download mangas from [mangafox.me](http://mangafox.me/)
+Search and download manga from [mangafox.me](http://mangafox.me/)

-MangaFox Scraper is a library that can gets all the needed information about manga for a manga-reader
+MangaFox Scraper is a library that gets all the needed information about manga for a manga-reader

 ## Requirements